 B2B service providers have it a lot harder.

-All the B2B brand can do is try and talk about the service and hope that the benefits of buying the service hits home for the recipient.
+All you can do is try and talk about the service and hope that the benefits of buying the service hit home for the recipient.

 It is in fact a terrible way to generate sales because it doesn’t work.

 Or does it?